Skip to Main Content

 Families will receive a one-time benefit of $120 for each eligible child to purchase groceries.

-If your child is not enrolled in SNAP/TANF, the Illinois Department of Human Services (IDHS) will issue a card that will be mailed to you.
+If your Link card is no longer active or you never had a Link card, the Illinois Department of Human Services (IDHS) will issue a new card that will be mailed to you.

 • If your child is enrolled in SNAP, Medicaid, or TANF: use ABE Manage My Case (MMC) to report your change of address.